 Direct-driven posts or other low-impact permanent marker, will be installed at the commencement of the OMP to clearly identify the boundary of the Offset area.
 This is required for auditing, monitoring and management purposes.
 Posts will be located in accordance with advice from a qualified ecologist to ensure impacts to native vegetation are avoided.

 The Offset area remains private property and access or disturbance to the Offset area by unauthorised persons is prohibited.
-The existing access gates and security arrangement is adequate however signage on the Offset area gates is required.
+The existing access gates and security arrangement is adequate.